ChriguK/Getting_and_Cleaning_Data/README.md

 The Train and Test directories both hold another folder called *Inertial Signals*, each containing nine text files on accelerometer and gyroscope measurements.
 These files were disregarded  in this project, because the data of interest were summarized in *X_train.txt* and *X_test.txt*.

 ## Methods (How *run_analysis.R* works)
 The R script requires the R add-on packages *dplyr* and *tidyr*.
-It reads the data from a directory called "UCI HAR Dataset", which is NOT in the working directory.
-If you want to run the script in your own setting, **make sure to adust the variable *data.dir* at the beginning of the script**.
+It first tries to read the data from a directory called "UCI HAR Dataset", which is NOT in the working directory.
+If this directory does not exist, it tries to read the data from the working directory.

 The script performs the following tasks:
 1. Read in all data (see section on *Data Provided* above).